 Please contact the instrument teams for specific details that may help to enhance the technical feasibility of the proposed experiment.
 Note that the facility resource requirements may be important criteria in this call due to the concurrent buildup of the ATHOS soft X-ray branch.

 For the new run the Alvra and Bernina endstations are available with the following parameters:

-We will newly offer short and dedicated SFX beamtime slots for experiments in the following standard configuration: X-ray photon energy of 12 keV with standard bandwidth, femtosecond laser excitation between 500 nm - 600 nm or at 800 nm and at best 100 fsec time resolution, Jungfrau 4M detector, LCP injector.
+We offer short and dedicated SFX beamtime slots for experiments in the following standard configuration: X-ray photon energy of 12 keV with standard bandwidth, femtosecond laser excitation between 500 nm - 600 nm or at 800 nm and at best 100 fsec time resolution, Jungfrau 4M detector, LCP injector.
 The max. beamtime length is 3 days (9 shifts) including setup.
 Indicate in the abstract of your proposal if it should be considered for the new standard SFX beamtime and add a detailed beamtime plan in the experimental description.

 |Photon energy range||2 keV – 12.4 keV, instrument fully commissioned over the full energy range|